Start9Labs/specter-desktop-wrapper/instructions.md

 # Using a Signing Device with Specter

-If you would like to know how to use a signing device with Specter, please see see our documentation [here](https://docs.start9.com/latest/user-manual/service-guides/specter/specter-service)
+If you would like to know how to use a signing device with Specter please see see our documentation [here](https://docs.start9.com/latest/user-manual/service-guides/specter/specter-service)

+# Using your local Mempool service as a block explorer

+If you'd like to use your own Mempool to open links in Specter head to "Settings" -> "Block Explorer URL" and input either the .local or .onion address of your Mempool service.